Seek64/NeurIPS-Code-Golf-2025/README.md

 This repository contains the solutions from the "Code Golf International" team during the [2025 NeurIPS Google Code Golf Championship](https://www.kaggle.com/competitions/google-code-golf-2025).

+An aggregate of all solutions is in __all.txt__ for easier reading.

 ### Scripts

 * __auto_zip.py__: takes the task files in solutions/, packs them, and puts into submission.zip